 This is then countersigned by the Director of the International Office.
 Once this process is completed, the pre-financing amounting to 80% of the eligible grant is issued.

-Once the mobility is completed, submit the necessary documents, within 30 days after the end of the mobility, to the International Office:
+Once the mobility is completed, the following documents are to be submitted to the International Office within 30 days after the end of the mobility:

 The International Office will issue the remaining 20% of your grant.

-Erasmus+ pays particular attention to guidance, reception, physical accessibility, pedagogical and technical support services, and, especially, financing the extra costs for staff whose physical, mental or health-related conditions are such that their participation in Erasmus+ would not be possible without extra financial support (from here on referred to as 'students and staff with physical, mental or health-related conditions').
+The Erasmus+ programme pays particular attention to guidance, reception, physical accessibility, pedagogical and technical support services, and especially, the financing of extra costs for students and staff whose personal, physical, mental or health-related conditions are such that their participation in Erasmus+ would not be possible without extra financial support (from here on referred to as 'students and staff with personal, physical, mental or health-related conditions').
 This is to ensure that you can take full advantage of your Erasmus+ mobility experience.

-Each Higher Education Institution (HEI), by signing the Erasmus Charter for Higher Education (ECHE), commits to ensuring equal access and opportunities to participants from all backgrounds.
-Therefore, staff with physical, mental or health-related conditions can benefit from the support services that the receiving institution offers to its local staff.
+Each higher education institution (HEI), by signing the Erasmus Charter for Higher Education (ECHE), commits to ensuring equal access and opportunities to participants from all backgrounds.
+Therefore, students and staff with personal, physical, mental or health-related conditions can benefit from the support services that the receiving institution offers to its local students and staff.